bdwilson/otodata-genmon/README.md

 (enable oauth!) and driver, then create a virtual driver and name it whatever you wish.
 Add the user app and select this newly-created driver.
 Get the URL and Key from this and add it back into otodata_receiver.pl.
 6. Make sure the pi user can run things as sudo without a password.
-Edit /etc/sudoers to add the following: <code> pi ALL = NOPASSWD: /usr/bin/hcitool </code>
+Edit /etc/sudoers to add the following:<br><code>pi ALL = NOPASSWD: /usr/bin/hcitool </code>
 7. <code>sudo cp otodata.service /etc/systemd/system </code>
 8. Enable systemd service: <code>sudo systemctl enable otodata</code>
 9. Start systemd service: <code>sudo systemctl start otodata</code>